openbaton/fm-system/README.md

 apt-get update
 ```

-Now you can install the `fm-system` by executing:
+Now you can install the `openbaton-fms` by executing:

 ```bash
 apt-get install openbaton-fms